-was born in Belgrade, Serbia, where he first developed an interest in guitar and studied under the Berkley School of Music curriculum.
+was born in Belgrade, Serbia, where he first developed an interest in guitar and studied under the Berkley School of Music.
 In 1998, Ivan moved to Vancouver and made the decision to pursue a career in computer science.
-He graduated with an honors degree in Computer Science and Physics at the University of British Columbia.
+He consequently graduated with an honours degree in Computer Science and Physics at the University of British Columbia.

-With a desire to maintain music in his life, Ivan then formed the Tambura Rasa collective with the aim of expanding the boundaries of world-fusion music.
-He studied flamenco guitar in Granada Spain, collaborating with flamenco singer David Soroche, Indian sarod player Anupam Shobhakar, Indian tabla player Neelamjit Dhillon and Juno award-winning producer Chin Injeti.
+With a desire to maintain music in his life, Ivan formed the Tambura Rasa collective in 2004 with the aim of expanding the boundaries of world-fusion music.
+He studied flamenco guitar in Granada Spain and this journey took him in the direction of event management, music composition and musical direction.

-was internationally raised in England, Dubai, Japan and Singapore.
-Her mother Masako White, an RCM professional violinist, initially introduced Oriana to the violin at the age of 5 but noticed a natural interest in piano and subsequently enrolled her for piano lessons when she turned 9 years old.
+was raised in England, Dubai, Japan and Singapore, providing her with an international and multi-cultural upbringing.
+Her mother Masako White, an RCM professional violinist from Japan, noticed Oriana had a natural interest in piano and enrolled her for lessons around eight years of age.
 Within five years Oriana had achieved Distinction for the Performer's Certificate in Pianoforte from Trinity College London.

-Inspired by the natural beauty of Canadian province British Columbia, Oriana moved to Vancouver in 2010 where she enjoys the balance of both architecture and music in her life.
-She currently works professionally as Project Designer for GA Studio Inc. but also maintains her passions for music by producing collaborative concerts and performing for Vino & Forte as well as Tambura Rasa.
+Inspired by the natural beauty of Canadian province British Columbia, Oriana moved to Vancouver in 2010 where she currently enjoys the balance of maintaining both design and music in her life.
+Whilst working professionally as a local project designer, Oriana organizes piano concerts, composes for solo piano and performs for special events and fundraisers.